 This ad in the April 16 Press by Fort Worth Properties congratulated its new Hollywood Theater but features a sketch of Fort Worth Properties’ The Fair Building.

 The April 16 Press reported that the opening of the theater would be illuminated by floodlights and documented on film.
 The new theater would be christened with a bottle of water from Lake Worth.
 The article pointed out that the first movie, Flight, was “all-talking” and described the interior of the theater.
 The theater cost $250,000 ($3.5 million today).

 This ad in the April 17 Press used the word sound three times.
 The Hollywood boasted that it was Fort Worth’s first theater designed to show only talkies.

 The April 18 Star-Telegram described the opening ceremony as a “swank society night performance” attended by “five hundred invited guests, many of them in evening clothes.”

 Also on April 18 Press columnist Jack Gordon described the opening of “Fort Worth’s newest movie cathedral” “in the best Hollywood premiere fashion.”
 The Plaza Theater he mentioned was at 110 East 10th Street.
 The Majestic was at 1101 Commerce Street.

 Accompanying Gordon’s column was this “where to go” guide to local theaters.
 The Majestic and Hippodrome (1106 Main) were still presenting live performances.
 Note that in 1930 the Poly Theater was on Avenue F (Rosedale today) where the Varsity Theater would later be. (“2006” should be “3006.”)

-Show Row: the Hollywood, Worth, and, out of view on East 7th at Commerce Street, the Palace.
+Show Row by day: the Hollywood, Worth, and, out of view on East 7th at Commerce Street, the Palace.

 This postcard shows the Hollywood Theater as the northern annex.
 To the left of the theater can be seen the 1914 Chamber of Commerce Auditorium.